Lactuca sativa 'Jericho Romaine'

 Foliage Description

-dark green with pale green to cream hearts
+Dark green outer leaves with pale green to cream hearts and prominent white midribs; thick textured, slightly savoyed

 Growing Conditions